 As is the case with rental properties across the country, Boston North Shore investment real estate rental rates have been on the rise in the last year or so.
 In addition, rental rates vary widely in the single-family home and condominium rental market.
 Most real estate professionals agree that one of the most challenging aspects of renting a home is being able to establish a rental rate low enough to be competitive in the market yet high enough to pay the mortgage and related expenses while making a small profit each month.
 Again, consult your local Boston North Shore investment real estate rental professional for the most current information on what the market will bear and what you can expect to rent your home for.

-Also of Interest - The Boston North Shore Housing Outlook
+Also of Interest - Boston North Shore Real Estate Trends to Watch

 Final Thoughts